Exfoliation is an important step that happens regularly in a good skincare regimen.

 By exfoliating your skin you are removing the build-up of dead skin cells and any lingering dirt that can cause breakouts on the surface of your skin.

-This process makes way for newer, healthier skin cells and reveals a smooth skin layer that has a beautiful radiance, which is a good enough reason to do it often.
+This process makes way for newer, healthier skin cells and reveals a smooth skin layer with a beautiful radiance, which is a good enough reason to do it often.

 However, can often become too often to the point where your skin can start rebelling against the harsh treatments?